ebonnal/streamable/README.md

 Both sync and async functions are accepted by operations, they can be mixed within the same `stream`, that can then be consumed as an `Iterable` or `AsyncIterable`.
 When a stream involving async functions is consumed as an `Iterable`, the iteration happens within an event loop attached to it.

-Operations are implemented so that iteration can resume after caught exceptions.
+Operations are implemented so that the iteration can resume after an exception.

 A `stream` exposes operations to manipulate its elements, but the I/O is not its responsibility.
-It's meant to be combined with dedicated libraries like `csv`, `json`, `pyarrow`, `psycopg2`, `boto3`, `aiohttp`, `httpx`, `polars`.
+It's meant to be combined with dedicated libraries like `pyarrow`, `psycopg2`, `boto3`, `dlt`, ...

 ## ▼ `.map`